-The Curonian Spit is a narrow peninsula with sand dunes, separating the Curonian Lagoon from the Baltic Sea.
-This territory was formerly called Kopos, Randavos, Pajūriai, and in Žemaitija it was mostly known as Užmaris.
-This is a fragile nature, which requests a considerable and constant attention.
+The Curonian Spit is a narrow peninsula with sand dunes that separates the Curonian Lagoon from the Baltic Sea.
+This area was formerly called Dunes, Randavas, Pajūris, and in Samogitia it was mostly known as Užmaris.
+The nature of the Curonian Spit is very fragile, requiring constant attention.

 The northern and largest part of the Curonian Spit belongs to the Republic of Lithuania (the northern part is Klaipėda town (0.8 thousand ha), and the rest (about 25.6 thousand ha) is Neringa Municipality).
 The other part, which includes Pilkopa (Morskaya), Rasytė (Ribachi), Šarkuva (Lesnaya) and some other smaller settlements, belongs to the Kaliningrad Region of the Russian Federation.
 In the south (near Zelenogradsk) the Curonian Spit joins the Sembà peninsula.

-• The length of Curonian Spit length - 98 km, Lithuanian part - 52 km.
+• Length of the Curonian Spit - 98 km, Lithuanian part - 52 km.

 • Beach width - 10–50 m.

 • The widest point is at the Bulvikis horn (4 km northeast of Nida) - 3.8 km.

 • The narrowest place is at Šarkuva settlement, in the area of Königsberg - 380 m.